researchAmericanAI/research/README.md

-researchAmericanAI
-interface for running ollama models locally. has two modes: one uses 55 problem-solving tools for deep analysis, the other gives you straight answers.
+researchAmericanAI is an interface for running ollama models locally. it has two modes: one uses 55 problem-solving tools for deep analysis, the other gives you straight answers.

 /endpoint → type in the endpoint where Ollama is running on you computer with /api/generate at the end. for example, my local host is http://localhost:11434/. in the window, i type, http://localhost:11434/api/generate. if you're unsure what to do, search ' help me find my local ollama endpoint' using any chatbot. they will explain.